sourcefuse/terraform-aws-arc-backup/docs/module-usage-guide/README.md

 Integrate the module with your existing Terraform mono repo configuration, follow the steps below:

-1. Create a new folder in `terraform/` named `backup-alerts`.
+1. Create a new folder in `terraform/` named `backup`.
-2. Create the required files, see the [examples](https://github.com/sourcefuse/terraform-aws-arc-backup/tree/main/examples/simple) to base off of.
+2. Create the required files, see the [examples](https://github.com/sourcefuse/terraform-aws-arc-backup/tree/main/example) to base off of.
 3. Configure with your backend
   - Create the environment backend configuration file: `config.<environment>.hcl`
     - **region**: Where the backend resides